-A fantastic programme of five especially selected films that offer both artistic intrigue and an injection of the reality of displacement and seeking refuge.
-This selection of contemporary short films looks to collective experiences of displacement, focusing on the stories of the sounds, languages, histories and memories which shape our relationship to space and identity.
+A fantastic programme of five specially selected films that offer both artistic intrigue and an injection of the reality of displacement and seeking refuge.
+This selection of contemporary short films looks to collective experiences of displacement, focusing on the stories of the sounds, languages, histories and memories that shape our relationship to space and identity.